Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 ### Font and Colour Choices
 **Fonts:** 'Laila' was chosen as the font for the header and main headings for its playful design with its slight nod to the Indian letters used for Hindi, Devanagari, through its gentle flares and curles at the end of the letter strokes.
 'Poppins' makes up the main part of the site due to it being a quite neutral, easy-to-read but still friendly font.

 **Colours:** The colour palette was generated using [mycolor.space](https://mycolor.space/?hex=%23FA00A6&sub=1).
-The reference colours were picked from the inspiration image (taken from Pexel) which shows a man with his face full of paint powder, which is common during one of the biggest Indian festivals, Holi, also called the Festival of Colors.
+The reference colours were picked from the inspiration image (taken from [Pexels](https://www.pexels.com/)) which shows a man with his face full of paint powder, which is common during one of the biggest Indian festivals, Holi, also called the Festival of Colors.
 Although Holi does not have an association with Indian weddings, the color scheme was chosen as these types of colors are often associated with India more broadly.
 Furthermore, the colors are bright, vivid and fun, which is an association the quiz would like to evoke.

 Inspiration image: <br>
 <img src="assets/images/readme-images/face-with-holi-colors-compressed.jpg" alt="Face of a man covered in colorful powders" width="300"/> <br>